 This course is offered in a blended learning format.
 Students make use of online learning and have the option to attend face to face workshops.

-DP requirements: A class record of at least 35%.
+DP requirements: A class record of at least 35% and quiz completion with a minimum of 90% for each quiz.